-/ Iai normal rod may dok to dosist, il norome rodie it is said.
-Gently used baseball caps (their favorite sport!)
+nat norms.
+Tod may dok to dosist, in normal recision to Gently used baseball caps (their favorite sport!)
 Flip Flops (this is the greatest need in the bateyes) Children's black shoes for school Clothing Toys like jump ropes, Frisbees, soccer balls (no sidewalk chalk or small balls - all dirt, little to no concrete available) Donations of clothing or other items for the child and adults: VERY IMPORTANT!